Euricom/template-secure-react-router/docs/secureroutes.md

 ## Best Practices

 1. **Always Use Type Validation**
    - Define schemas for all parameters
    - Use Zod for runtime validation
    - Leverage TypeScript for compile-time checking

 2. **Handle All Error Cases**
    - Check for validation errors
    - Provide meaningful error messages
    - Include field-level errors for forms

-3. **Use Permission Checks**
+3. **Use Appropriate Permission Level**

-   - Define clear permission requirements
+   - Use "public" for truly public routes
-   - Check permissions before data access
+   - Use "loggedIn" for routes that only require authentication
-   - Include organization context
+   - Use specific permission checks for fine-grained access control

 4. **Keep Functions Pure**
    - Separate validation from business logic